Classification with Asymmetric Label Noise: Consistency and Maximal Denoising

 Classification with random label noise has also been studied in the PAC literature.
 Most PAC formulations assume that (i) $P_0$ and $P_1$ have non-overlapping support (i.e., there is a deterministic ``target concept" that provides the true labels), (ii) the label noise is symmetric (i.e., independent of the true class label), and (iii) the performance measure is the probability of error \citep{angluin88, kearns93, aslam96, cesabianchi97, bshouty98, kalai03}.
 Under these conditions, it typically suffices to train on the contaminated data; only the sample complexity changes.
-The case of asymmetric label noise was addressed by \citet{blum98} under (i), as the basis of co-training.
+The case of asymmetric label noise was addressed by \citet{blum98} under condition (i), as the basis of co-training.
 Some new directions and a thorough review of this body of work were recently presented in \cite{jabbari10}.
-As we discuss in the next section, new challenges emerge when (i), (ii), and (iii) are not assumed.
+As we discuss in the next section, new challenges emerge when conditions (i), (ii), and (iii) are not assumed.

 To our knowledge, previous work under the asymmetric noise model has not addressed a minimal set of conditions for either consistent classification or for consistent estimation of the label noise proportions.